balpreet14/balpreet14.github.io/_posts/2019-03-29-week6-tutorial.md

 16. Similarly, colour the handle of the cup with the eyedropper tool.
 Set the gradient of the cup by choosing the gradient tool on the side of the toolbar.

-17.Colour the lower bottom of the plate with   colour.Set the gradient at 90-degree.
+17. Colour the lower bottom of the plate with   colour.Set the gradient at 90-degree.

-18.Colour the plate with  colour.
+18. Colour the plate with  colour.
 Set the gradient to radial.
 Then go to edit>copy>paste in front.
 Then resize it to a smaller size by holding shift+cmd.
 Colour the bottom to  .

 19. Again copy the bottom circle by clicking on edit>copy>paste in front>change the colour of stroke to  and fill to no colour.
 Then change the stroke value to 1px.

-20.Using the pen tool draw a shape as shown in the figure and then fill it with   colour.Apply gaussian blur to it of radius 33.3 px.To apply gaussian blur go to the main menu >effec>blur>gaussian blur.
+20. Using the pen tool draw a shape as shown in the figure and then fill it with   colour.Apply gaussian blur to it of radius 33.3 px.To apply gaussian blur go to the main menu >effec>blur>gaussian blur.

 21. Then make a small shadow circle at the bottom of the cup with shape tool that looks like a rectangle, in it’s sub menu it has ellipse tool.
 As shown in figure fill it with radial gradient  of black and grey (#999999).Apply gaussian blur on it with value 45.8px.
 22. Similarly, draw a circle near the handle to make a shadow.
 Apply gaussian blur of value 33.3 px and change opacity in properties panel to 60%.